 The provision for income taxes for interim periods is based on an estimate of the annual effective tax rate adjusted to reflect the impact of discrete items.
 Management judgment is required in projecting ordinary income to estimate the Company's annual effective tax rate.
+A provision for U.S. income tax has not been recorded on the temporary difference related to the Company's foreign subsidiary.
+The Company has determined that this temporary difference is indefinitely reinvested outside of the U.S.

-The effective tax rate for the thirteen weeks ended April 30, 2016, was 36.5%, compared to 18.1% for the thirteen weeks ended May 2, 2015.
-The year-over year increase is primarily due to an increase in income before income taxes in the current year, partially offset by the relative impact of permanent items, as well as an income tax reserve for uncertain tax positions in the prior year and a discrete item related to an excess tax benefit from share-based payments as a result of the early adoption of ASU 2016-09, as further described in Note 1 herein.
+The effective tax rate for the thirteen weeks ended April 29, 2017, was 15.0%, compared to 36.5% for the thirteen weeks ended April 30, 2016.
+The year-over year decrease is primarily due to the relative impact of permanent and discrete items, including a tax shortfall from stock-based compensation.